-Manually test for the appropriate fit by ensuring there is slight give in the material over the hand and fingers, to allow for adequate expansion should the patient experience any increase in hand swelling (e.g. due to a flare of the RA).
-To do this, simultaneously pinch the glove seams either side of a) the MCP joints and then b) the $2^{nd} - 5^{th}$ PIP joints.
+Manually test for the appropriate fit by ensuring there is slight "give" in the material over the hand and fingers, to allow for adequate expansion should the patient experience any increase in hand swelling (e.g. due to a flare of the RA).
+To do this, simultaneously pinch the glove seams either side of a) the MCP joints and then b) the 2nd - 5th PIP joints.

-- Re-size the glove if necessary and perform the fit procedure again. - Check the patient can doff and re-don the glove independently.
-The patient continues to wear the glove(s) during the remainder of the appointment to check for any shortterm problems arising and the patient's response to wear. - 10.
-Give the NWCOTSS-R glove instruction sheet to the patient (see Appendix 1).
+- Re-size the glove if necessary and perform the fit procedure again. - 9.
+Check the patient can doff and re-don the glove independently.
+The patient continues to wear the glove(s) during the remainder of the appointment to check for any short-term problems arising and the patient's response to wear.

+- 10. Give the North-West Rheumatology OT glove instruction sheet to the patient (see Appendix 1).
 Explain the wear regimen you recommend, precautions and glove care; and the OT department's replacement glove provision policy. - 11.
-Review appointment: conducted at approximately 4 weeks, at a similar time of day to the baseline assessment (if possible). - Re-assess using the agreed assessment protocol - Ask the patient for his/her opinion about the fit of the gloves and any problems noted (e.g. red areas of skin, numbness or tingling) - If the patient reports problems, take appropriate clinical action of either: reinforcing precautions and recommending regular glove removal or stopping the patient wearing gloves - Record frequency of glove wear and any benefits obtained - Teach a hand exercise programme to the patient - Inform the patient to contact the OT department if s/he experiences any problems arising from wearing the gloves at any stage.
+Review appointment: conducted at approximately 4 weeks, at a similar time of day to the baseline assessment (if possible). - Re-assess using the agreed assessment protocol - Ask the patient for his/her opinion about the fit of the gloves and any problems noted (e.g. red areas of skin, numbness or tingling) - If the patient reports problems, take appropriate clinical action of either: reinforcing precautions and recommending regular glove removal or stopping the patient wearing gloves - Record frequency of glove wear and any benefits obtained - Teach a hand exercise programme to the patient (if not already received hand exercises) - Inform the patient to contact the OT department if s/he experiences any problems arising from wearing the gloves at any stage.

-3. NWCOTSS-R best practice compression glove hand assessment protocol.
+3. North-West Rheumatology OT best practice compression glove hand assessment protocol.

-At the initial appointment record:
+At the initial appointment:

-- 1. Check eligibility criteria (page 4) - 2.
-Demographic information: - date of birth, gender, time since onset of symptoms, time since diagnosis, diagnosis (as recorded on OT referral form or letter), - check boxes to identify the relevant condition group (i.e. early IA/ RA (not yet stable on DMARDs); RA; hand OA) - whether taking disease modifying medication, biologics and/or oral steroids - for the early IA/ early RA group only: in the last 4 weeks if had an intramuscular or intra-articular (in the hands/wrists) steroid injection and/or started on oral steroids or a new anti-inflammatory drug.
-[NB if an RA or Hand OA group patient has had an injection or started on oral steroids in the last 4 weeks, they are excluded]. - for the early IA/ RA and RA group: started on DMARDs in the last 3 months - hand dominance. - 3.
+- 1. Check eligibility criteria - 2.
+Demographic information: - date of birth, gender, time since onset of symptoms, time since diagnosis, diagnosis (as recorded on OT referral form or letter), - check boxes to identify the relevant condition group (i.e. UIA; early RA; RA; hand OA) - whether taking disease modifying medication, biologics and/or oral steroids - for the UIA/early RA group only: in the last 4 weeks if had an intramuscular or intraarticular (in the hands/wrists) steroid injection and/or started on oral steroids or a new anti-inflammatory drug.
+[NB if an RA or Hand OA group patient has had an injection or started on oral steroids in the last 4 weeks, they are excluded]. - for the UIA/early RA and RA group: started on DMARDs in the last 3 months [NB if an RA group patient started DMARDS in the last 12 weeks, they are excluded]. - hand dominance. - 3.
 Presence of deformities (checklist for right/left hands): wrist radial deviation; MCP ulnar deviation; finger swan-neck; boutonnière deformity; mallet finger; Z-thumb. - 4.
 Concurrent use of any other splints: (checklist for right and left hands) resting, wrist, finger or thumb splints - 5.
 Glove provision: right/left or both; wearing regimen recommended (day; night; day and night).